tymyrddin/blue-devsecops/source/docs/cicd/git.md

 ## Clean Git

 Removing all secrets from the current state of the repository is not enough.
 Sensitive information that made it into the Git history can still be accessible to attackers if a Git repository is exposed.
 Tools like [Trufflehog](https://github.com/dxa4481/truffleHog) and [GitLeaks](https://github.com/zricethezav/gitleaks) scan the repository Git history for traces of secrets that the team may have added in the past.

+And [GitOops!](https://github.com/ovotech/gitoops) is a tool to help attackers and defenders identify lateral movement and privilege escalation paths in GitHub organizations by abusing CI/CD pipelines and GitHub access controls.

 ## Linting